NQCP/osprojecttemplate/README.md

 You will be asked to enter some information about your project.
 After that the project will be created.

 - directory_name: The name of the directory.
-This will be the name of the folder contaning documentation, configuration files and a subfolder (package_name) containing the python files.
-Use CamelCase.
+This will be the name of the future repository and the folder contaning documentation, configuration files and a subfolder (package_name) containing the python files.
+Follow the naming convention in the [devops wiki](https://dev.azure.com/NQCP/NQCP/_wiki/wikis/NQCP.wiki/118/Code-repositories?anchor=standards-for-all-nqcp-code-repositories) (for example NQCP-Phot-Git-Drivers).
 - package_name: The name of the package.
-This will be the name of the folder and the name of the package.
-Remember to only use small letters.
+This will be the name of the subfolder and the name of the package.
+Only use lower case letters.
 - package_description: A short description of the package.
 - author: Your name or the name of the author of the package.
 - author_email: Your email address.